-How and why can good people become abusive?
+How and why can good people be abusers?

 In short: yes, it is sometimes possible for otherwise good people to be abusers in close relationships.
 I had (at least) one such in my family; I worked as a coach with several of them.
 Although I don’t specialize in abuse so I may not be able to give the whole picture, I can share what I have learned through experience.